Learning Efficient and Robust Language-conditioned Manipulation using Textual-Visual Relevancy and Equivariant Language Mapping: Method

-The semantic module uses a pre-trained CLIP model to identify parts of the visual observation most relevant to the current task.
-Specifically, it takes the language goals $\ell_{t}^{\p}$ and $\ell_{t}^{\q}$ and the current $N$-view observations $\mathcal{O}_t = \{o_t^1, o_t^2, ..., o_t^N\}$ as input and produces semantic maps $M_t^{\p}$ and $M_t^{\q}$ that highlight the language goals in the pixel space.
-Note that while these semantic maps do not tell the system exactly where to pick, they provide a strong visual-language prior to the pick and place modules.
-The semantic modules are illustrated in Figure~\ref{fig:semantic} and are described in the following.
+The relevancy extraction module uses a pre-trained CLIP model to identify parts of the visual observation most relevant to the current task.
+Specifically, it takes the language goals $\ell^{\p}$ and $\ell^{\q}$ and the current $N$-view observations $\mathcal{O} = \{o^1, o^2, ..., o^N\}$ as input and produces relevancy maps $R^{\p}$ and $R^{\q}$ that highlight the language goals in the pixel space.
+Note that while these relevancy maps do not tell the system exactly where to pick, they provide a strong visual-language prior.
+The pipeline is illustrated in Figure~\ref{fig:semantic}.

-\textbf{Text-conditioned Semantic Maps for Zero-shot Learning:} We use CLIP~\citep{radford2021learning}, which was trained by minimizing the cosine similarity between the image feature and its text label with internet data, to generate a pixel-wise semantic score for each of the $N$ views in $\mathcal{O}_t$.
+\textbf{Textual Relevancy Maps for Zero-shot Recognition:} We use CLIP~\citep{radford2021learning}, which was trained by minimizing the cosine similarity between the image feature and its text label with internet data, to generate a pixel-wise relevancy score for each of the $N$ views in $\mathcal{O}$.
 We split each image along a grid into image patches with patch size $p$ and stride $s$.
 Each RGB image patch is then scored with its cosine similarity to the language instructions with pre-trained CLIP features.
-The text-conditioned semantic generation function $\mathcal{M}_{text}$ can be described by
+The textual relevancy function $\mathcal{R}_{text}$ can be described by

-where $\mathcal{P}$ denotes the image patchification function and $\mathcal{P}^{-1}$ denotes an inverse process that transforms all similarity scores back to the original image dimension. $\mathcal{E}^{patch}_t\in \mathbb{R}^{(m\times n)\times d_m}$ is the embedding outputs from the CLIP image encoder, where $(m\times n)$ and $d_m$ denote the number of image patches and the output embedding dimension of CLIP respectively. $\mathcal{E}_{\ell_t}\in \mathbb{R}^{1\times d_m}$ is the embedding output for language instruction $\ell_t$ from the CLIP text encoder.
-After getting pixel-wise semantic features for each of the $N$ views, we integrate this information into a single point cloud and label each point with the corresponding semantic maps from all views so that we get a final top-down text-conditioned semantic map $M_{text}$ via projection, as shown in panel (b) of Figure~\ref{fig:semantic}.
+where $\mathcal{P}$ denotes the image patchification function and $\mathcal{P}^{-1}$ denotes an inverse process that transforms all similarity scores back to the original image dimension. $\mathcal{E}_{patch}\in \mathbb{R}^{(m\times n)\times d_m}$ is the embedding outputs from the CLIP image encoder, where $(m\times n)$ and $d_m$ denote the number of image patches and the output embedding dimension of CLIP respectively. $\mathcal{E}_{\ell}\in \mathbb{R}^{1\times d_m}$ is the embedding output for language instruction $\ell$ from the CLIP text encoder.
+After getting pixel-wise relevancies for each of the $N$ views, we integrate this information into a single point cloud and label each point with the corresponding relevancy maps from all views so that we get a final top-down textual relevancy map $R_{text}$ via projection, as shown in panel (b) of Figure~\ref{fig:semantic}.